Understanding Mastery-Based Learning

 - So how do I implement a mastery-based learning model?

 - Recommended Articles

 Let’s begin with outlining what mastery-based learning is.
 Mastery-based learning is an instructional approach where students need to demonstrate a deep level of understanding of a topic or subject area before progressing to another topic or subject area.

 Essentially, having the ability to solve a calculation is not enough; students now need to have the ability to justify their calculations, saying “it is correct or incorrect because…,” and they must be able to solve related word problems in context.

 Mastery-based learning surrounds itself with the premise that different students will take different paths to attain the desired understanding, and different students may need more or less time on topics or subject areas than others.

-It covers the fact that there needs to be more personalized support so that students can master concepts before they move onto another.
-This eliminates the need for some students being bored as they cannot move faster in an age-based group classroom scheduled on covering certain areas of a curriculum within a timeframe, and it also helps some students who are unable to keep up with the pace of learning.
+It covers the fact that there needs to be more personalized support (take a look at how Edmentum Exact Path supports personalized learning) so that students can master concepts before they move on to another.
+This eliminates the need for some students to be bored as they cannot move faster in an age-based group classroom scheduled on covering certain areas of a curriculum within a timeframe, and it also helps some students who are unable to keep up with the pace of learning.

 With the rise of technology to support mastery, and a more refined and proven understanding of mastery-based learning as a concept itself, many schools are adopting it around the world.